This website is best viewed in

 Case Report 2

-Bensen Benny is a 13 year old male child and a known case of Intellectual Disability.
-He was a Full-term, C-section delivery and weighed 3.7 kgs at the time of birth.
+A 13 year old male child and a known case of Intellectual Disability, Master DH was a full-term, C-section delivered baby, and weighed 3.7 kgs at the time of birth.
 His birth cry was immediate.
 No neonatal complications were reported.
 However, he had febrile convulsions at the age of 4 months.
-He was diagnosed with ID at the age of 5 years due to delayed milestones and speech.
+He was diagnosed with Intellectual Disability at the age of 5 years due to delayed milestones and speech.
 He had been going to a mainstream school but had minimal learning in the school.

 He came to the hospital with the following chief complaints: